slaeryan/slaeryan.github.io/posts/slae-assignment2-blogpost.md

 Cheers!

 ## Note
-This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification: http://securitytube-training.com/online-courses/securitytube-linux-assembly-expert/
+This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification: [http://securitytube-training.com/online-courses/securitytube-linux-assembly-expert/]

 Student ID: SLAE-1525

-You can find all of the code [here](https://github.com/upayansaha/SLAE-Code-Repository).
+You can find the repository [here](https://github.com/upayansaha/SLAE-Code-Repository).